jwortmann/brackets-color-scheme/README.md

 The color scheme can be installed via Sublime Text's package manager [Package Control](https://packagecontrol.io/installation).
 From the command palette select *Package Control: Install Package* and search for *Brackets Color Scheme*.

-Alternatively you can [download](https://github.com/jwortmann/brackets-color-scheme/archive/master.zip) and unzip the files from this repository and put them into a folder in the packages directory of Sublime Text, e.g. the <span style="text-decoration: underline dotted">Packages/User/</span> folder.
+Alternatively you can [download](https://github.com/jwortmann/brackets-color-scheme/archive/master.zip) and unzip the files from this repository and put them into a folder in the packages directory of Sublime Text, e.g. the *Packages/User/* folder.
 To access the packages directory, select *Preferences > Browse Packages...* from the Sublime Text menu.
 Note that there won't be automatic updates for this package if not using Package Control.